matrix-org/matrix-spec-proposals/proposals/1772-groups-as-rooms.md

 relationship can be expressed in one of two ways:

  1. The admins of a space can advertise rooms and subspaces for their space by setting `m.space.child` state events.
-The `state_key` is an alias for a child room or space, and `present: true` key is included to distinguish from a deleted state event.
+The `state_key` is the ID of a child room or space, and the content should ontain a `via` key which gives a list of candidate servers that can be used to join the room. `present: true` key is included to distinguish from a deleted state event.
 Something like:

     ```js
     {
         "type": "m.space.child",
-        "state_key": "#room1:example.com",
+        "state_key": "!abcd:example.com",
         "content": {
+            "via": ["example.com", "test.org"],
             "present": true
         }
     }

     {
         "type": "m.space.child",
-        "state_key": "#room2:example.com",
+        "state_key": "!efgh:example.com",
         "content": {
+            "via": ["example.com"],
             "present": true,
             "order": "abcd",
             "default": true